babelouest/ulfius/README.md

 ```

 The `jansson` api documentation is available at the following address: [Jansson documentation](https://jansson.readthedocs.org/).

+The authentication function return value must be `U_OK` on authentication success, if the credentials are incorrect, you must return `U_ERROR_UNAUTHORIZED` to send an error 401 to the client.
+All other returned value will send an error 500 to the client.

 The callback function return value is `U_OK` on success.
 If the return value is other than `U_OK`, an error 500 response will be sent to the client.